Chargebackhit API Reference

 Enum: "reversed" "previously-reversed" "decline" "reverse-error" "shipped" … 3 more

-Upon receiving a webhook alert, promptly provide a valid response.
+Required to promptly send a valid response when receiving a webhook alert.
 Only the initial response is accepted unless set to pending.
-No modifications are allowed after submission.
+No changes are allowed after submission.

 object